-Partnership for ECVET (PECVET) – Erasmus+ KA2: Strategic Partnerships for vocational education and training (Innovation)
+Partnership for ECVET (PECVET) – Erasmus+ KA202: Strategic partnerships for vocational education and training (Innovation development)

-- Secondary vocational school of chemistry (SOŠCH), Slovakia
+- Secondary vocational school of chemistry (SOŠCH) (Slovakia, Bratislava)

-- Sächsische Bildungsgesellschaft für Umweltschutz und Chemieberufe Dresden mbH, Germany
+- Sächsische Bildungsgesellschaft für Umweltschutz und Chemieberufe Dresden mbH (Germany, Dresden)

-- European Forum of Technical and Vocational Education and Training, Belgium
+- European Forum of Technical and Vocational Education and Training (Belgium, Brussels)

-One of the main issues throughout Europe is to insure and develop the system of quality in VET education.
+One of the main issues throughout Europe is to ensure and develop the system of quality in VET education.
 Development of initial as well as further (vocational) education and its quality improvement may be supported by various tools.
 The National Qualification Framework (NQF) in each country represents the most important national ones, the European Credit System for Vocational Education and Training (ECVET) is an important representative of the European ones.
-Both tools have many advantages which can be used not only separately, but also using their key aspects in a parallel way.
-Both tools focus on supporting transparency and qualification accessibility, they work with learning outcomes and have a clear relation to the European Qualification Framework (EQF).
-So, it is the main reason for looking for the way of linking NQF with ECVET.
+Both tools have many advantages that can be used not only separately but also using their key aspects in a parallel way.
+Both tools focus on promoting transparency and qualification accessibility, they work with learning outcomes and have a clear relationship with the European Qualification Framework (EQF).
+So, this is the main reason for looking at the way of linking NQF with ECVET.

-One of the very effective options of how to increase the proportion of students gaining experience in partners within EU is to implement a new concept of mobility based on ECVET principles.
+One of the very effective options for how to increase the proportion of students gaining experience in partners within the EU is to implement a new concept of mobility based on ECVET principles.

-The project consortium consists of six schools and a European network from seven countries: SPŠCH Pardubice, Czech Republic, Byåsen videregående skole in Trondheim, Norway, ITT Buonarroti-Pozzo in Trento, Italy, SBG Dresden, Germany, KES College in Nicosia, Cyprus, Stredna odborna skola chemicka in Bratislava, Slovakia and the European forum of Technical and Vocational Education and Training (EfVET) in Brussels, Belgium.
+The project consortium consists of six schools and a European network from seven countries: SPŠCH Pardubice, Czech Republic, Byesen videregående school in Trondheim, Norway, ITT Buonarroti-Pozzo in Trento, Italy, SBG Dresden, Germany, KES College in Nicosia, Secondary Technical School of Chemistry in Bratislava, Slovakia and the European Forum of Technical and Vocational Education and Training (EfVET) in Brussels, Belgium.

-„Partnership for ECVET“ is a two year project and the objective is to link ECVET with the relevant NQF to be able to use learning outcome-based courses, in order to increase the quality and transparency of VET and increase students mobility and it quality.
-This will be achieved by the development of learning outcome based modules (ULO) for chemistry / pharmacy, cosmetics, car mechanics, gastronomy and health care and by qualifying participating and other teachers through a training course, to create learning outcome-based modules, for their field / industry, by using ECVET and EQF / NQF principles.
-This will foster the integration of students´ mobility in the formal learning pathway and provide greater transparency in terms of individual learning experiences.
+„Partnership for ECVET“ is a two-year project and the objective is to link ECVET with the relevant NQF to be able to use learning outcome-based courses in order to increase the quality and transparency of VET and increase student mobility and quality.
+This will be achieved through the development of learning outcome based modules (ULO) for chemistry / pharmacy, cosmetics, car mechanics, gastronomy and health care and by qualifying participating and other teachers through a training course to create learning outcome-based modules for their field / industry, using ECVET and EQF / NQF principles.
+This will foster the integration of student mobility into the formal learning pathway and provide greater transparency in terms of individual learning experiences.

 The target groups of the project are: